 In this module, the defining characteristics of PEPs will be discussed.
 Tools for the design and assessment of these programmes developed by the ILO and with other agencies will be introduced.

-It will also include a case study on how PEPs have been used to respond to the COVID crisis in South Africa.
+This will also include case studies on how PEPs have been used to respond to the COVID crisis.